Kingcong123/Quantitative-Models/README.md

 - Monte Carlo simulation of stock paths using Geometric Brownian Motion (GBM)
 - Correlated stock simulations with Cholesky decomposition
 - Plotting utilities for simulated paths
+-Portfolio risk metrics: Value-at-Risk (VaR) and Conditional VaR (CVaR) -Stress testing with shocks to volatility and correlations